 For efficiency and to make the exam more convenient to participants, field centers try to recruit spousal pairs at the same time, and to schedule their exams on the same day.
-The visit 6 recruitment report includes information on spousal pairs, which can be used to facilitate recruitment of couples.
+The visit 7 recruitment report includes information on spousal pairs, which can be used to facilitate recruitment of couples.
 Field centers should consult their own records to confirm that intact spouse pairs are recruited simultaneously.

-3.5 TIME WINDOW FOR ARIC VISIT 6
+3.5 TIME WINDOW FOR ARIC VISIT 7

-The field work is scheduled to extend for 18 months.
+Following study preparation activities, the visit 7 examinations are scheduled to extend from February 2018 through December 15, 2019.
 Scheduling of participants begins approximately 1 month prior the start-up of field work.

-3.6 SCHEDULING OF VISIT 6 EXAMINATIONS
+3.6 SCHEDULING OF VISIT 7 EXAMINATIONS